lzjzhuanyong/shouldknown/aeblockreward.md

-//this is the aeternity monetary policy by default, if there is no change later, this will be running about 116 years.
+this is the aeternity monetary policy by default, if there is no change later, this will be running about 116 years.

 Coinbase at height
 ==